Dorothee Nussbruch

 Primary research areas

-Building inclusive partnerships for resilient futures
+Building inclusive governance for uncertain futures

-Before my PhD at Copenhagen Business School, I worked with the World Food Programme, the Connecting Business Initiative, and the Harvard Kennedy School as a Mercator Fellow, which deepened my interest in bridging research and practice to support more equitable crisis response.
+Prior to starting my PhD, I worked with the World Food Programme, the UN Connecting Business Initiative, and the Harvard Kennedy School as a Mercator Fellow, shaping my commitment to bridging research and practice.